Alzheimer’s is a disease that causes dementia. It is the most common cause of dementia, accounting for about two-thirds of cases in older people.

 - Becoming increasingly repetitive, e.g. repeating questions after a very short interval.

 - Regularly misplacing items or putting them in odd places.

 - Uncertainty about the date or time of day.

 - People may be unsure of their whereabouts or get lost, particularly in unfamiliar places.

 - Problems finding the right words.

-Alzheimer’s gets worse over time, but the speed of change varies between people.
+Alzheimer’s develops over time, but the speed of change varies between people.
 As Alzheimer’s progresses, symptoms may include:

 - People will find that their ability to remember, think and make decisions worsens.

 - People may have difficulty recognising household objects or familiar faces.

 - These become harder, for example using a TV remote control, phone or kitchen appliance.
 People may also have difficulty locating objects in front of them.